-Three or tubes are drawn in the following sequence:
+Three or tubes are collected in the following sequence:

-Tube #1: 9.5-mL red and gray-stoppered tube Tube #2 and #3: 10-mL lavender-stoppered tube (EDTA) Tube #4: 8.5-mL black and blue-stoppered tube (CPT)
+Tube #1: 9.5-mL red and gray-stoppered tube

+Tube #2: 10-mL lavender-stoppered tube (EDTA)

+Tube #3: 3-mL lavender-stoppered tube (EDTA)

 Attach pre-numbered adhesive LABID labels to each Vacutainer tube and each plastic microvial prior to blood collection.
 Place the labels on the tubes so that the barcoded ID number is positioned vertically.
 Arrange the set of tubes in a test tube rack.
-When the participant arrives for the Exam Center visit, place a LABID label on the Venipuncture form along with the participant's JHS ID number.
+When the participant arrives for the Clinic visit, place a LABID label on the Venipuncture form along with the participant's JHS ID number.
 Handle only one participant's specimens at a time so the chance of mislabeling is minimized.
 Each center must keep a permanent record of the matching of the JHS ID number to the laboratory ID number (e.g., participant log).